GU-CLASP/language-and-perception/masters-projects/situated-agents.md

   - T1.
 Sensory observations of a robot may be incomplete due to errors that robot's sensors or actuators introduce or simply because the robot has not explored and mapped the entire world yet.
 Can a robot query a human about the missing knowledge linguistically?
 How can this information be used with the classification models of its perception and action?
   - T2.
 What are the interaction strategies in the tutor-robot scenario, how they can be implemented in the ML model and how effective they are?
-  - T2.
+  - T3.
 How can a pre-trained knowledge (for example, features trained with deep learning) from a large collection of image/RGB-D data) help the robot learn objects presented to them, and more successfully?
 What machine learning models should we use?
+  - T4.
+How do situated agents ``acquire'' the knowledge about the world and how do they keep learning continuously?
+In one of the project, we will look at how different word classes are learned with embodied agents.
+For more information and examples, read [Grounded language learning fast and slow](https://arxiv.org/pdf/2009.01719.pdf) and [Multi-agent cooperation and the emergence of (natural) language](https://arxiv.org/pdf/1612.07182.pdf).

 These tasks can be explored in a real-life scenario with [our system based on the Kinect sensor](https://aclanthology.org/W17-0219/), a virtual environment/robot [Habitat AI](https://aihabitat.org) or, if you feel adventurous, the Unity game engine.

+More recently, we published a paper with one of the students (Yasmeen Emampoor) on the role of visual modality in embodied question answering task, the task that is inherently interactive and involves navigation.
+The paper is available [here](https://github.com/GU-CLASP/embodied-qa/blob/main/papers/inlg-2022/paper.pdf).

 ## Recommended knowledge and skills